charlienewey/fods-project/abstract/abstract.md

-We will attempt to do this by constructing a web dashboard containing visualisations that will allow the user to explore historical wine prices, historical weather summary statistics (for example, monthly rainfall over a given year), and try to discover interesting relationships in the data.
+We will attempt to do this by constructing a web dashboard containing visualisations that will allow the user to explore historical wine prices, historical weather summary statistics (for example, monthly rainfall over a given year), and more - and attempting to uncover interesting relationships and patterns in the data.